Massive boson stars: Stability and GW emission in head-on mergers: 2D Boson Star Matter Field and Evolution Equations

-In our implementation, the complex scalar field is evolved by decomposing it into its real and imaginary parts and introducing the standard first-order-in-time variable $\Pi$ used in the main evolution system.
-Substituting the corresponding stress--energy tensor $T_{\mu\nu}$ into the projections above yields explicit matter source terms in a form directly compatible with the $2$D Cartoon reduction, including the geometric contributions that arise from enforcing axisymmetry (such as the characteristic $1/y$ terms).
+used in the main evolution system.
+Substituting the corresponding stress--energy tensor $T_{\mu\nu}$ into the projections above yields explicit matter source terms in a form directly compatible with the 2D Cartoon reduction, including the geometric contributions that arise from enforcing axisymmetry (such as the characteristic $1/y$ terms).

 Below, we present the expressions for these matter terms within the BSSN/CCZ4 framework of the 2D code.